 Good compliance = stronger brand reputation.

-Step 5 — Set Up the Kitchen & Equipment
+Step 5 — Set Up the cloud Kitchen Equipment list

 A basic cloud kitchen setup generally includes: